As an Amazon Associate I earn from qualifying purchases.

 When you buy via the links on my site, I may earn an affiliate commission at no cost to you.
 Learn more.

 One of the most important elements for survival lays between your ears, IT IS YOUR BRAIN.
-Do not panic, use your intelligence and apply the basics of survival before not having the choice any longer.
+Do not panic, use your intelligence, and apply the basics of survival before not having the choice any longer.

-The fire can purify water, cook food, make you seen by rescuers, provide heat, light and comfort, help keep predators at a distance, and can become your sole companion.
+The fire can purify water, cook food, make you seen by rescuers, provide heat, light, and comfort, help keep predators at a distance, and can become your sole companion.

-Each person who ventures in nature must have a minimum of two systems to start a fire.
+Each person who ventures into nature must have a minimum of two systems to start a fire.
 The first in his pockets and the second in his bag.
 Lighters, Matches, fire steel, systems are not lacking.